Administrative Office Technology Associate Degree Program

 |Certification||No certification is required to work, though it can boost your credentials to prospective employers|

 |Job Outlook||Administrative assistants earned a mean salary of $35,200 in 2015|

 Typical courses you might encounter in a general office administration technology program include database and file management, administrative systems and procedures, information processing software and applications, keyboarding, office procedures, accounting, finance, interpersonal communication and word processing.
 During your final semester, a school may offer you the opportunity to complete an internship with a school-partnered employer.

 What Are Some Online Possibilities?

 Schools may offer you a chance to complete some or all courses in a program online.
 While a program may be designated as online, school policy may include some in-person requirements.
 For instance, if a program includes an internship or practicum, you must complete that portion of the program either on campus or at a school-approved external facility.

-In addition, the IAAP and AEAP each offer online individual courses.
-Courses can prepare you to sit for certification examinations, such as the Certified Professional Secretary (CPS) or Certified Administrative Professional (CAP).
-You may also be able to earn specific certifications through Microsoft Office Applications.
+In addition, the IAAP and AEAP each offer online individual courses to prepare you to sit for certification examinations, such as the Certified Administrative Professional (CAP).

 What Is the Occupational Outlook?

-The most recent pay statistics are also from 2010.
-At that time, the BLS determined that the mean annual wage for secretaries and administrative assistants was $32,000.
-At the same time, the mean annual salary for executive secretaries and executive administrative assistants came in at $45,860.
+Also according to the BLS, mean annual wage for secretaries and administrative assistants was $35,200 as of 2015.
+The mean annual salary for executive secretaries and executive administrative assistants came in at $55,460.